Law-negligence cause of action | tort liability | duty owed by defendant to plaintiff |

 responsible for the criminal acts of third parties merely because Astroworld failed to control a crowd of

-business premises when initial, non-threatening contact occurred on property); Holcomb v.
-Randall's Food
+premises when initial, non-threatening contact occurred on property); Holcomb v.
+Randall's Food Markets, Inc.,

-at 565.
-A business operator's duty cannot extend to off-site criminal acts by third parties when nothing in the
+business operator's duty cannot extend to off-site criminal acts by third parties when nothing in the record shows

-record shows that the people who assaulted the claimants had ever been on the defendant's property or had
+that the people who assaulted the claimants had ever been on the defendant's property or had any association

 Here, there is no evidence that Lawson's assailants had ever been to Astroworld, had any association with

-assailants before the assault in the McDonald's parking lot.
-Appellants failed to raise a material fact issue as to
+before the assault in the McDonald's parking lot.
+Appellants failed to raise a material fact issue as to whether

-whether Astroworld created a condition that permitted or brought into being the criminal actions that resulted in
+Astroworld created a condition that permitted or brought into being the criminal actions that resulted in Lawson's

 NEGLIGENCE - OPERATION OF MOTOR VEHICLE | AVOIDING COLLISION | PROPER LOOKOUT